Stage 1 Bedsores

 Stage 1 Decubitus Ulcer FAQs

-What does a stage 1 pressure sore look like?
+What do stage 1 bedsores look like?

 A stage 1 pressure sore may look pink or red without any open wound.
 It may be more difficult for people with darker skin to detect a color change.